Saturday, May 6, 2023

 Alive as of May 6, 2023:

-* As far as I can tell, there are only 3 former Negro League players still alive.
+* There are only 3 former Negro League players still alive.
 And 2 of them also played in the white major leagues: Mays; and Bill Greason, who pitched 8 games with the 1948 Birmingham Black Barons, and thus was a teammate of Mays, and then 3 games with the 1954 St. Louis Cardinals.
 The other is Ron Teasley, 96, who played 2 games in the outfield for the 1948 New York Cubans.
 (For many years, "Cuban" was code for "too dark-skinned to pass for white.")
+(UPDATE: Mays died on June 18, 2024.
+That left only Greason and Teasley.)

 * There are 4 surviving men who played in MLB in the 1940s: Tommy Brown, Carl Erskine, Larry Miggins, Bobby Shantz.
 Having debuted on August 3, 1944, and remaining the 2nd-youngest player in major league history, but lasting in the majors until 1953, Tommy "Buckshot" Brown, 95, is the earliest remaining former MLB player, and the last living man who played in MLB during World War II.
 (UPDATE: Miggins died on December 12, 2023.
 And Erskine died on April 16, 1924, lowering the number to 2: Brown and Shantz.)